gmihaiescu/docker/tabix/README.md

         vim index.html

 4. Ensure that you can do the same from a different machine where you are running workflows.
 Substitute the proper ip address for localhost.

-## Saving the image

-Developers may need to upload new versions of the image.

-1. Push the image to Docker Hub

-        docker push seqware/pancancer_tabix_server